-The Wool and Pastoral Sciences BSc course (322) provides training for specialist personnel in the pastoral industry.
-Initially there is a study of the basic sciences, and then courses in Plant Sciences, Animal Production, Wool Science and Metrology, Agricultural Economics, Genetics, Biostatistics, Mammalian Nutrition, Physiology and Biochemistry, Rural Extension and Animal Health.
-Students may specialize in any of these topics in fourth year.
+The Wool and Pastoral Sciences BSc degree course (3220) provides training for specialist personnel in the pastoral industry.
+Initially there is a study of the basic sciences, and then of Plant Sciences, Animal Production, Wool Science and Metrology, Agricultural Economics, Genetics, Biostatistics, Ruminant Nutrition, Physiology and Biochemistry, Rural Extension and Animal Health.

-There is also a BSc degree course in Wool and Pastoral

-Sciences Education Option (321), which provides tertiary training for teachers of sheep husbandry and wool science in the Department of Technical Education and in Agricultural High Schools and Colleges.
+There is also a BSc degree course in Wool and Pastoral Sciences (Education Option) (3210), which provides tertiary training for teachers of sheep husbandry and wool science in Departments of Technical Education and in Agricultural High Schools and Colleges.

-A formal graduate diploma course in Wool Technology (508) is available.
+A formal graduate diploma course in Wool and Pastoral Sciences (5080) is available.